Are Sancho and Zaha needed? Chelsea's attack finally missing Hazard after another shock home defeat | Goal.com

 The goals have dried up and Lampard's side looked bereft of invention or inspiration in the kind of match where Hazard spent seven years unlocking the door.

-Michy Batshuayi, Callum Hudson-Odoi and Mateo Kovacic had no impact on the game as substitute, with Lampard chasing the winner and Eddie Howe's side got their reward for digging deep late on.
+Michy Batshuayi, Callum Hudson-Odoi and Mateo Kovacic had no impact on the game as substitutes with Lampard chasing the winner, and Eddie Howe's side got their reward for digging deep late on.

 Dan Gosling looped in a goal after Jefferson Lerma headed the ball back into the box from a corner and, after the linesman ruled it wrongly offside, the VAR Simon Hooper corrected the call to create another Bournemouth upset at Stamford Bridge.